codarrenvelvindron/451/README.md

 ## Installation/Testing instructions
 1. "Download Zip" from Github repository
-2. Load as unpacked extension in your browser's extension page
+2. Load as unpacked extension in your extension page
-3. Click on extension logo and http 451 will check current tab's url for censorship
+3. http 451 will check current tab's url for censorship with an indication
 4. Sample websites to test:
 https://github.com/adadgio/safari-reader-js